| |

 -

-The Consolidated Omnibus Budget Reconciliation Act is a
+Omnibus Budget Reconciliation Act is a federal law

-federal law requiring employers with more than 20
+requiring employers with more than 20 employees to offer

-for 18 months at the employee's expense.
-Coverage may be
+at the employee's expense.
+Coverage may be extended to

-extended to the employee's dependents for 36 months in
+the employee's dependents for 36 months in the case of

 -